ArbitrumFoundation/docs/docs/airdrop-eligibility-distribution.md

  9. Conducted transactions exceeding in the aggregate $10,000 in value
  10. Conducted transactions exceeding in the aggregate $50,000 in value
  11. Conducted transactions exceeding in the aggregate $250,000 in value
- 12. Deposited more than $10,000 of liquidity into Arbitrum
+ 12. Bridged more than $10,000 of assets into Arbitrum One
- 13. Deposited more than $50,000 of liquidity into Arbitrum
+ 13. Bridged more than $50,000 of assets into Arbitrum One
- 14. Deposited more than $250,000 of liquidity into Arbitrum
+ 14. Bridged more than $250,000 of assets into Arbitrum One

 Points earned on Arbitrum Nova